-With delicacy, beauty and often a surprisingly dark undertone Rhea’s work has been seen on a multitude of platforms crossing over in to art, installations, moving image, stills photography, costume and immersive theatre.
+With delicacy, beauty and often a surprisingly dark undertone Rhea’s work has been seen on a multitude of platforms crossing over to art, installations, moving image, stills photography, costume and immersive theatre.

 Her bespoke pieces and art direction have been featured in Italian, American and British Vogue, POP, Wallpaper, Vanity Fair, Love, W and Another Magazine – collaborating with fashion photographer Tim Walker.

 Her whimsical work has brought to life the advertising campaign concepts of clients including The V&A Museum, Hermès, Wedgwood, Molton Brown, Mulberry, Selfridges and Bombay Sapphire.

 Rhea contributed work to an all female group show for Saatchi and Saatchi (London) and was commissioned to create an art installation at the Natural History Museum (London) for its Venom exhibition.
 She was also chosen by Hermès to be featured in their Artist Windows in the UK, Ireland and Dubai on a number occasions and was named as one of London’s 10 fastest-rising creatives by The Business of Fashion.

 By virtue of her reputation, Rhea was subsequently offered the task of Creative Practitioner for Performance, School of Media and Communication at The London College of Fashion (University of the Arts) in 2014 for two-and-a-half years.
-She is now a visiting lecturer there as well as a number of Arts Universities across the UK.
+She is now a visiting lecturer there as well as lecturing at numerous Arts Universities across the UK.

 Rhea continues to live and work in London.